MaibornWolff/database-performance-comparison/README.md

 ### Insert performance

-The table below shows the best results for the databases for a 3 node cluster (PostgreSQL and InfluxDB being the exception having only a single instance) and a resource limit of 8 cores and 10 GB memory per node.
-All tests were run with the newest available version of the databases at the time of testing.
+The table below shows the best results for the databases for a 3 node cluster and a resource limit of 8 cores and 10 GB memory per node.
+The exceptions are PostgreSQL, InfluxDB and TimescaleDB which were launched as only a single instance.
+Influx provides a clustered variant only with their Enterprise product and for TimescaleDB there is no official and automated way to create a cluster with a distributed hypertable.
+All tests were run with the newest available version of the databases at the time of testing and using the opensource or free versions.

 | Database                                    | Inserts/s  | Insert mode                          | Primary-key mode |
 |---------------------------------------------|------------|--------------------------------------|------------------|